 A call for expression of interest to participate in the Market European Network Codes Stakeholder Committee was issued by ACER and ENTSO-E in June 2015.

 You can find the terms of reference of the market European stakeholder committee below.

 Terms of Reference market European stakeholder committee

-The next meeting of the Market ESC will take place on 9 December 2016, at CEER premises in Brussels, Belgium.
+The next meeting of the Market ESC will take place on 6 March 2017, at ENTSO-E, Brussels, Belgium.

 The meeting will be streamed.
 The link for the streaming will be provided shortly before the start of the meeting.